Do you miss the mark of perfection?

 I want you to know, I whacked those ugly boiled eggs in half, stuffed them with filling and they were delicious!
 At the party, they disappeared faster than kids at chore time.

 Replace the negative trash talk in your head with the truth of God’s thoughts toward you.
 I’d love to hear how you overcome the tyranny of perfection.
-How do let yourself be perfectly imperfect?
-And, I’d also be interested in your best egg peeling tip.
+Leave me a comment below.